 · The second large concentration, the Tarnava-Rast group, appeared to the west in south-western Romania, on the plains and terraces divided by the lower Danube River.
 Migrants pushed west, appearing west of the Iron Gates in Jabuke, but the largest number of migrants ended up in the central Carpathian basin.

 · Another province was formed by the Upper Thracian Plains south of the Varna Bay, in the Balkan uplands (Kovachevo-Troyanovo), within the region of the Ezero culture (Anthony 2007).
 It is more influenced by the Mediterranean, and tumuli are widespread, especially in the area between the Maritza and Tundza rivers.

-Also, many neighbouring regions with similar environment and landscape thought to have been likely targets of that migration which have not yet yielded archaeological records, such as Black Sea shores of Bulgaria, East Trace, modern Turkey, and northeast Greece south of the Rhodopes mountains.
-Interesting are the isolated findings of Yamna material culture in Corded Ware territory to the north (Bátora 2006), probably representing trade contacts, or rather vanguard settlers (Figure 23) before the explosive expansion of Bell Beakers centuries later.
+Many neighbouring regions with similar environment and landscape are thought to have been likely targets of that westward Yamna migration, although they have not yet yielded archaeological records, such as Black Sea shores of Bulgaria, East Thrace, modern Turkey, and northeast Greece south of the Rhodopes mountains.
+Interesting are the isolated findings of Yamna material culture in Corded Ware territory to the north (Bátora 2006), probably representing trade contacts or vanguard settlements (Figure 28) before the evolution into (and explosive expansion of) Bell Beakers.